DahlGood/YouAuth/README.md

 * Start Mongo and create database called YouAuth.
 * Drop the folder somewhere you want to deploy the server on, such as DigitalOcean.
 Or localhost.
 * Go into server and web folder and type 'npm install'.
-* Configure the routes to your liking in web/.env file.
+* Configure the routes with your IP address in web/.env file.
+Comment out HTTPS and HOST if domain is unavailable.
 * Mongo URI is in server/.env file.
 * To run express backend, in server folder run 'node server.js'.
 * To run react frontend, in web folder run 'npm start'.